lockevod/Karoo-KActions/README.md

    - Select "SMS (TextBelt)" as the provider.
    - To use the free version, leave the API Key field empty or type "textbelt".
    - If you've purchased credits, enter your API Key.
+   - Test Textbelt configuration with Test Button.

 ### WhatsApp (WHAPI) Complicated option but powerful.

 1. **Create a Whapi account**:
    - Visit [Whapi.io](https://whapi.io/) and register.
    - Whapi isn't free but they've sandbox and it's free (aroung 1000 whats/month).
 Please read whapi conditions because you've to link a real number if you use a sandbox.
 If you don't understand it, please don't use it.
-It's more complicated and you has to understand risks.
+It's easy but you need to understand risks.
+I will not provide more info about enrollment process.

 2. **Configure KActions**:
    - Open KActions on your Karoo.
    - Select "WhatsApp (WHAPI)" as the provider.
    - Paste your API Key in the corresponding field.
+   - Test Whapi configuration with Test Button.

 ## Webhook Configuration

-KActions allows you to configure webhooks to send data to external services when events occur during your ride:
+KActions allows you to configure webhooks to execute external services when events occur during your ride (start/stop) or you can also execute it if you add webhook custom field in your profile.
+Webhook configuration is only for advanced users, it's very powerful (because you can execute action you want) but it's necessary you have experience.

 1. **Enable webhooks**:
    - In the webhook configuration screen, activate the "Enable webhook" option.
    - Enter a name to identify your webhook.

+2a. **API/Webhook information**:
+   - You need to have information about your service (url, post and headers)
+   - Please check this info before next steps.
+You can use postman or other chrome extensions to check the correct behaviour.

-2. **Configure URL and data**:
+2b. **Configure URL, data and headers**:
    - Enter the URL of the service that will receive the data.
    - Define the POST request body in JSON format.
+   - Define Headers in JSON format.

 3. **Triggering events**:
    - Select which events will trigger the webhook: start or end of ride.